 Expulsion is an extremely serious matter.
 Students who pose a threat to themselves or others may be expelled from Christ the King Catholic School.
+Further, students who fail to consistently abide by school rules, expectations, and/or follow school policies may be expelled from Christ the King School.
 Students who have been expelled will not be allowed to return to the school without prior permission of the principal.